Breastfeeding - self-care

-- If you can quit, you will feel better and decrease your risk of getting cancer from smoking.
+- If you can quit, you will feel better and decrease your risk for getting cancer from smoking.
 Your baby will not get any nicotine or other chemicals from cigarettes in your breast milk.

 Know about your medicines and breastfeeding.

 - Many medicines pass into mother's milk.
 Most of the time, this is safe and OK for your baby.

 - Talk with your provider about any medicines you take.
 Do not stop taking your medicine without first speaking to your provider.

 - Ask about drugs that are OK to take while you are breastfeeding.
 The American Academy of Pediatrics' Committee on Drugs keeps a list of these drugs.
 Your provider can look at the list and talk to you about medicines you take when breastfeeding.

 You can get pregnant when breastfeeding.
 Do not use breastfeeding for birth control.

 You are less likely to get pregnant while breastfeeding if:

 - Your baby is younger than 6 months old.

 - You are breastfeeding only, and your baby does not take any formula.